Kenneth Porter (poet)

-Life
+Education

 He graduated from Harvard University in history and business history.

+Career

 He taught at Southwestern College, and Vassar College.
 He worked for the National Archives from 1941 to 1943, and from 1948 to 1955, for the Business History Foundation.

+In 1954, he was a Fulbright lecturer at Melbourne University.
+From 1955 to 1958, he taught at the University of Illinois, and at the University of Oregon, from 1958 to 1972.

+His papers are held at the New York Public Library.

+Personal life

 He married Annette MacDonald in 1946.
-In 1954, was a Fulbright lecturer at Melbourne University.
-From 1955 and 1958 he taught at the University of Illinois, and at the University of Oregon, from 1958 to 1972.

-His papers are held at the New York Public Library.